Can a Home Sewing Machine Sew Sling Chair Fabric?

 Look for the "Weight" listing in the Specifications chart on every sling fabric product page.
 And make sure the fabric lists "Sling Chairs" as a recommended use.

-If you’re looking for sling chair replacement fabric, you’ve come to the right place.
+You're in the right place for sling chair replacement fabric.
 Sailrite stocks dozens of colors and patterns of sling fabric for your patio.
 Solids, stripes, geometrics, abstract patterns — we’ve got it all in stock and ready to ship.
 Search for “sling chair fabric” on the Sailrite website to find the perfect fabric for your patio.

-• Use the largest needle size compatible with your home machine (we recommend a #18 Sharp/Round Point needle).
+- Use the largest needle size compatible with your home machine (we recommend a #18 Round/Sharp Point needle).

 We hope you found this sewing trick helpful in determining whether your home machine can sew sling fabric.
 Let us know if you have any other questions about sling fabric.
 Sailrite is your one-stop DIY shop for sewing supplies and how-to knowledge.
 We’re happy to help you tackle all of your DIY adventures.
 Happy sewing!

-Sling chair fabric selection is easy with Sailrite help and resources.
+Sling chair fabric selection is easy with help and resources from Sailrite.